 Their study found the drug works even better when paired with another HIV medication, called AZT, or with interferon beta, used to treat multiple sclerosis.
 The combination of all three drugs was the most effective against Ebola.

-The study was co-authored by Thomas Hoenen, an NIH virologist who specializes in hemorrhagic fever viruses such as Ebola, and by Gary Kobinger, a widely respected Ebola researcher who led the animal research
+The study was co-authored by Thomas Hoenen, an NIH virologist who specializes in hemorrhagic fever viruses such as Ebola, and by Gary Kobinger, a widely respected Ebola researcher who led the animal research on Zmapp.

 But leaders at the WHO and NIH were unenthusiastic, because not only did lamivudine not work in the NIH’s lab, it also didn’t work when they gave it to 12 guinea pigs infected with Ebola.
 In science, as a general rule, animal studies trump lab studies, but the NIH researchers themselves called their animal work “a small pilot study.”